OOlajide/zcast/README.md

 3. **Get Google AI API Key**
    - Visit [Google AI Studio](https://aistudio.google.com/)
    - Create a new project and generate an API key
-   - Make sure you have access to Gemini 2.0 Flash and Gemini 2.5 Flash TTS models

 4. **Run the Development Server**
    ```bash